akiffeyzioglu/akiffeyzioglu/README.md

 ### Hi there 👋 My name is Akif.
-I learn HTML, CSS, JavaScript, Go and Docker.
+I'm learning HTML, CSS, JavaScript, Go and Docker.